paulejarvis/Playbook/README.md

 ## How does Playbook work?

-Playbook models the people, processes, and technology comprising the enterprise as data and captures this in a graph database, allowing analysis of the people, processes, and technologies and the relationships between them.
+Playbook models the people, processes, and technology comprising the enterprise as data and captures this in a graph database, allowing analysis of the people, processes, technologies, and the relationships between them.

 ## What can an organization accomplish with Playbook?

 * Integrate independent processes to understand the overlaps and relationships within the organization
 * Manage the database (which collectively forms an "operational knowledge base") with branching, version control, and nuanced permissions (a Git-style workflow), allowing end-users and individual contributors within the organization to suggest changes and submit them for review and approval
 * Design "unit tests" to evaluate whether the operational design is compliant with